The Rooster & the Hen — France (attr.), Early 20th Century

 Period / Epoche: Folk or vernacular decorative arts

-Materials: Lightweight carved wood, painted accents, metal rods, metal bases
+Materials: Lightweight carved wood with painted accents, metal rods and square metal bases (later mounting)

 Features: